EveryoneDestroysTheWorld/design/scripts/its-raining-items.md

 > For some reason, there are items that rain down from the sky during the game.

 > **Item Hunter:**<br />
 > I could catch them all!
-But one person took it away to knock me down..."
+But one person took it away to knock me down...